mongodb/mongodb-kubernetes/docs/dev/how-to-release.md

 `mongodb-enterprise-database` images and push to the `quay.io` public repo.
 The images will be tagged with whatever is on the `release.yaml` file.

-**Caution**: The current tagged images will be overwritten by `evergreen` if they have the same tag as any old images.
+**Caution**: quay.io doesn't allow to block tags from overwriting, the current tagged images will be overwritten by `evergreen` if they have the same tag as any old images.

-## Merge to Master
+## Merge release branch to Master

-If everything is going well up to this point, don't forget to merge your PR!
+If everything is going well up to this point, don't forget to merge your PR

 ## Publish public repo